Holiday Parks in Brittany

-Brittany is France’s north westernmost tip that reaches bravely outwards to the Atlantic Ocean.
+Brittany is France's north westernmost tip that reaches bravely outwards to the Atlantic Ocean.
 It is a delightful area to discover, and being well served with Channel ferry ports brings it even closer to the UK.
-And there are many other reasons to choose Siblu holiday park, Domaine de Kerlann, as a base.
+And there are many other reasons to choose Siblu holiday park, Domaine de Kerlann or Le Conguel, as a base.
 Think Celtic culture, crêpes-cider-and-seafood, a mild climate and a stunning coastline.
 It’s time to pack those suitcases: let’s head for southern Brittany!

 Beaches & The Great Outdoors

-The Domaine de Kerlann campsite in Brittany is close to the many stunning Blue Flag beaches of southern Brittany.
+Siblu's Domaine de Kerlann holiday park in Brittany is close to the many stunning Blue Flag beaches of southern Brittany.
 Bathers, sandcastle builders and water sport enthusiasts will be spoiled for choice.
 Closest is Tahiti Beach (sheltered; spectacular views).
 And Raguénès (enduringly popular) Rospico (streams for damming and a sandy cove), Port Manec’h (beach huts; windsurfing) and Trevignon (coastline in all directions) are also all worth searching out.
 Golfers, walkers and cyclists are all equally well catered for throughout the region.

 Things To Do & Special Events